 Please do not buy a department store telescope!
 Their apertures are small, the optics are poor and usually plastic, and the mount included, usually is a table mount and not that sturdy to hold the image in the telescope while you focus or change eyepieces.

-Otherwise, if your budget can afford more, we strongly recommend purchase of, or possibly build yourself, a 6 inch Dobsonian reflector telescope.
-This type of telescope, starting at 6 inches, is easy to handle and transport, gives decent views of most all objects, will work in city lights and the country, and can be found for slightly below, or above, $300, depending upon size, features and accessories.
+Otherwise, if your budget can afford more, we strongly recommend purchase of larger Newtonian or Dobsonian reflector telescope.
+This type of telescope, starting at 5 or 6 inches, is easy to handle and transport, gives decent views of most all objects, will work in city lights and the country, and can be found for slightly below, or above, $300, depending upon size, features and accessories.
 Again, Orion Telescopes & Binoculars has establish a lead here for Beginners with some pretty good basic Dobsonian telescopes at a fair price levels: be sure to check out their Classic line of Dobsonians.

 A way around your wallet maybe to buy used.
 Most amateur astronomers take very good care of their telescopes, and sometimes you can find a used telescope that is still very functional, at a very affordable price.
 Consult your local astronomy club and check out the various internet sites and sources for used astronomy gear.
 If you are just beginning, others who are ready to move up to a bigger or better telescope, maybe ready to part with just what you are looking for.
 Regardless of where you buy, check out the source and ask questions if you can.
 Be sure they have all the parts of the telescope, such as the matching tripod and base.
 One good FREE source to consult for used equipment sales is Cloudy Night's Classifieds page at: http://www.cloudynights.com/classifieds/ Astronomers from around the country post equipment from beginner to professional level.